krishnasathwik09/Joint-Space-Control-of-SCARA-Robot/README.md

 ![image](Demo/P1_side.jpg)

-• First, download the ROS package for the RRP robot manipulator from the this repositry, and place it under your ROS workspace:
+• First, download the ROS package for the RRP robot manipulator(rrp_robot) from the this repositry, and place it under your ROS workspace:

 `cd ~/rbe500_ros/src`